bigvisionit/vorlagen/README.md

 Object properties can be named dynamically using [].

-- Variable from array assignment;
+- Variable from array assignment:

 let arr = [ 1, 2, 3 ]